Autism spectrum disorder (ASD)

 People with ASD may appear aloof and indifferent to other people and often cannot understand the meaning of gestures, facial expressions or tone of voice.
 They may also have difficulty initiating and maintaining back-and-forth conversations.

 Because of their limited capacity to understand other people’s feelings, people with ASD do not develop friendships easily.
-Children with ASD often don’t enjoy experiences that other children their age enjoy, such as birthday parties, and are not interested in other children their own age.
+Children with ASD often don’t enjoy experiences that other children their age enjoy, such as birthday parties, and are often not interested in other children their own age.

 Many people with ASD have strong reactions to sensory experiences — they may be either fascinated or afraid of particular sounds, textures or visual experiences, such as loud noises, bright lights or busy environments.
 Some people with ASD have a very high tolerance to pain.